ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ify her for conversation, you must giv«
+her something to talk about—give hep
+education with the actual world aud its
+transpiriug events.
+Urge her to read!
+newspapers, and become familiar with tho
 present character and improvement of
 our race.
 History is of some importance*
 but the past world is dead, aud we havt»